 As you probably know, at SalesForce we are big fans of LinkedIn, and in particular, the numerous groups that we are members of.
-One of our favorite groups is Sales Gravy, a tremendous web based resource for sales professionals that posts a wealth of online resources, including sales jobs, networking opportunities and white papers.
+One of our favorite groups is Sales Gravy, a tremendous web-based resource for sales professionals that posts a wealth of online resources, including sales jobs, networking opportunities and white papers.
 This blog is a portion of a more extensive article on sales hiring trends for 2011 and was posted here with the gracious permission of the publishers.
-The entire report can be found by clicking here.

 To take advantage of the growth opportunities presented by the improving economy, businesses must have fully staffed sales forces in place.
 Here are six strategies we recommend now that will help you win the war for sales talent: